Symmetric critical knots for O'Hara's energies: Estimates for arclength parametrizations

 \end{lem} \begin{proof} It suffices to treat the case $m|b$.
 The required condition $[ak+1]=[0]$ (identifying $k$ uniquely modulo $m$) is equivalent to $[ak]=[-1]$ or $[(-a)k]=[1]$, which means that $(-a)$ is invertible modulo $m$, or, equivalently that $(-a)$ and $m$ are relatively prime.
 Assuming that there is a common divisor $d\in\Z$, $|d|\ge 2$ of $(-a)$ and $m$, then $d$ divides also $b$ since $m|b$, but this contradicts our assumption that $a$ and $b$ are relatively prime. \end{proof}

-For the proof of Theorem \ref{thm:twocritical} we needed the following elementary number theoretical result. \begin{lem} If two integers $a,b\in\Z\setminus\{0\}$ are relatively prime then also the two integers $a+b$ and $ab$. \end{lem} \begin{proof} The condition $\gcd(a,b)=1$ implies
+For the proof of Theorem \ref{thm:twocritical} we needed the following elementary number theoretical result. \begin{lem} If two integers $a,b\in\Z\setminus\{0\}$ are relatively prime then also the two integers $a+b$ and $ab$. \end{lem} \begin{proof} Let $\gcd(a,b)=1$.
+Assuming that $a+b$ and $ab$ are \emph{not} relatively prime, we can find a prime $n$ such that $n|(a+b)$ and $n|ab$.
+The second condition implies $n|a$ or $n|b$.
+Without loss of generality we assume $n|a$, as for $n|b$ the argumentation is analogous.
+Combining $n|a$ with $n|(a+b)$, we arrive at $n|b$, which contradicts $\gcd(a,b)=1$. \end{proof}